Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/spinners.md

 <summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-This variant contains some spinners that should not be used on Orange sites.
+These variants contain some spinners that should not be used on Orange sites.

 **Colored spinners** are incompatible with Orange Design System.
 {{< /design-callout-alert >}}